Published: October 20, 2024 · Last reviewed: May 1, 2026

 While most devices follow these pathways, some exemptions apply:

-- Exempt Class I Devices: As mentioned, most Class I devices are exempt from premarket notification requirements due to their low risk.
+- Exempt Class I Devices: Most Class I devices are exempt from premarket notification requirements due to their low risk.

-- Exemptions for Some Class II Devices: The FDA has identified certain Class II devices that also do not require a 510(k), often because the risk is well understood, and the manufacturing standards are well established.
+- Exemptions for Some Class II Devices: The FDA has identified certain Class II devices that do not require a 510(k), often because the risk is well understood and manufacturing standards are well established.

 - Humanitarian Device Exemption (HDE): This is a special pathway for Class III devices intended to benefit patients with rare conditions (affecting fewer than 8,000 individuals annually in the U.S.).
 HDE allows for a less rigorous approval process compared to a full PMA.